Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

     5. Then Check to your Right again (ONLY GO IF EVERYTHING IS CLEAR AND YOU CAN GO SAFELY)

  - obstructed view at stop sign or light
-   1. STOP BEHIND THE STOP SIGN
-   2. WAIT 3 Seconds (LOOKING to your left then right then left again.
+   1. STOP BEHIND THE STOP SIGN.
+WAIT 3 Seconds (LOOKING to your left then right then left again.
 You are looking for cars and movement/pedistrians/bikes ect...)
-   3. Start inching up if it is clear then you go otherwise stop if car or other obsticle is present.
+   3. Start inching up if it is clear then you go otherwise stop if car or other obsticle is present and then go as soon as you find your opening.

   - WHO GOES FIRST?
 4 WAY STOP
     1. ASK YOURSELF WHO GOT HERE FIRST?